nyc-fiery-skippers-2016/activerecord-association/README.md

 ### Pre-release:  Orienting to the Environment

 We have a test suite that will guide us through the challenge.
-The tests can be run through the default rake task—from the command line, run `rake`.
+The tests can be run through the default rake task.
 Through the error messages returned by the tests, we can build our application one step at a time: make the next error go away.

 In addition to a rake task for running the specs, there are the normal rake tasks for working with the database (`db:drop`, `db:create`, `db:migrate`, etc.) and tasks for generating empty models and migrations.